sleekweasel/CgiAdbRemote/README.md

 Usage: ./CgiAdbRemote

-Run on the machine with the phones plugged in by USB, then browse on some other machine to http://localhost:8080/ for a list of devices connected via ADB.
+Run on the machine with the phones plugged in by USB, then browse on some other machine to http://the.phone.host:8080/ for a list of devices connected via ADB.

 Each active device provides a link to a display of its screen which supports mouse clicks and mouse drags, hard buttons representing POWER, HOME, BACK, and MENU, a text entry box for sending key events to the device, and the ability to rotate the device by 90 degrees.
 The screen updates automatically about half a second after the last operation.

+Adb must be available to this script; the user running it must have permissions to invoke adb on the phones.

 TODO: